jonthorell/RetroLoversUnited/README.md

 {% endif %
 ```
 4. Comments are used in both the python code and the template files.
 In the latter case, it is html-comments surrounded by the django comment-tags.
 The purpose for doing it twice is that the html-comment sticks out color-wise in the code editor and the django-tags make sure commens are not visible in view source.
+5. Everything is based upon class-based views rather than being function based.

+# Design considerations (user classes)

+# User classes

+Every user belongs to one or more classes of user.
+This is implemented using django groups.

+1. Admin.
+Or superusers.
+They can do anything.
+2. Editors.
+Has the ability to create new articles.
+3. Members.
+Can comment on articles.
+Also needed to view profiles.
+When someone sign up, they are automatically added to this group.
+4. Anonymous users (or not logged in users).
+Can view articles and comments but not able to comment themselves.
+5. Managers.
+Can see all active and inactive users.

+In the issues tracker, webuser is a not logged in user.
+User is a logged in user.

 # Deployment